 Britain had been frozen out of the American nuclear testing program for good reason: many of its intelligence officers were double agents working for the Soviets.
-Britain needed a site for its post-war testing program and Australia’s remoteness, friendliness and utter compliance fitted the bill.
+Britain needed a site for its post-war testing program and Australia’s remoteness, friendliness and obsequious compliance fitted the bill.
 The site chosen was the Monte Bello Islands off the WA coast.
 On September 16, 1950 British prime minister Clement Attlee cabled Menzies to see if Australia would agree to the testing and for British “experts” to conduct reconnaissance of the islands.
 They wanted to drop the bomb in October 1952, and expected winds would take the radioactive cloud out to sea.
 Attlee said the area would be contaminated for “three years”.

 Without consulting anyone, Menzies responded with an enthusiastic yes.
 There was no Australian oversight and Britain had total control of safety.
 After winning an election in 1951, Menzies finally announced the news to the public in February 1952 saying there was no danger to the public, but did not say where it would happen.
 There was no debate, instead the mood was one of excitement and the press speculated on the likely site (most assumed it would be at Woomera rocket range in SA).
 Parliament passed a bill to deny Australians entry to huge zones of the country that might be used for testing.